sicario161/PS1/README.md

-# PS1Donor
+# PS1
-Login Page for an Online Blood Bank.
+Donor Login Page for an Online Blood Bank.